Marcel-MSC/react-book-list/README.md

 # React Book List App

-Simple book list with Reactjs
+Simple book list with Reactjs, using Open Library API for search the information

 ## Available Scripts